 Create a custom tile

-To create a custom tile, right click on MyTile.exe and select Run as administrator.
+To create a custom tile on Windows 10, right-click on MyTile.exe and select Run as administrator.
 Select the app shortcut you would like to create a custom tile for from the list.
 Below the list of apps, you will have the option to select a tile icon or image.
 You can either select a square image to use as a tile or simply select an icon and change the background color accordingly.
 MyTile even lets you select the color of the Tile label and whether to show the label or not.
 When you’re satisfied with the look, just click on the Save button.

 Pin the tile to Start